Phil Hancock

-Phillip Ranson Hancock (born October 30, 1953) is an American professional golfer who formerly played on the PGA Tour.
+Phillip Ranson Hancock (October 30, 1953 – December 12, 2024) was an American professional golfer who played on the PGA Tour.

 Early life

-Hancock learned to play golf growing up in Greenville, Alabama from his father, a local dentist.
+Hancock learned to play golf growing up in Greenville, Alabama, from his father a local dentist.
 Hancock and his friends would often play 45 or 54 holes in the summer time.
 He won his first tournament at the 1969 Alabama State Junior Championship at age 16.

-College career
+Amateur career

 After high school, Hancock accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Buster Bishop's Florida Gators men's golf team in National Collegiate Athletic Association (NCAA) competition from 1973 to 1976.
 During his freshman year, the Gators golf team, which included future PGA Tour members Andy Bean, Gary Koch and Woody Blackburn, won the 1973 NCAA Championship.

 As a Gator golfer, Hancock received All-SEC honors for four consecutive years (second-team in 1973 and 1974; first-team in 1975 and 1976), and was an All-American in 1974, 1975 and 1976.
 He won the SEC individual championship in 1975 and 1976, and was the winner of the Haskins Award in 1976.

-He graduated from the University of Florida with a bachelor's degree in public relations in 1976, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1992.
+In 1976, Hancock graduated from the University of Florida with a bachelor's degree in public relations.

 Professional career

-Hancock turned professional in 1976 and played briefly in Europe his first year, after failing to earn a spot on the PGA Tour by a single stroke in qualifying school.
-He joined the PGA Tour the following year.
-Hancock played full-time on the PGA Tour from 1977 to 1985; his career was plagued by long absences due to back ailments.
-After leaving the tour, he has held various teaching and club professional jobs in Florida and Alabama.
+In 1976, Hancock turned professional.
+He played briefly on the European Tour after failing to earn a spot on the PGA Tour by a stroke at Fall 1976 PGA Tour Qualifying School.
+Hancock joined the PGA Tour the following year.
+He played full-time on the PGA Tour from 1977 to 1985; his career was plagued by long absences due to back ailments.

-Hancock lives in Montgomery, Alabama, and works as a club and teaching professional at Indian Pines Golf Course in Auburn, Alabama.
+After leaving the tour, he held various teaching and club professional jobs in Florida and Alabama.
+Hancock worked as a club and taught professional at Indian Pines Golf Course in Auburn, Alabama.

+Personal life

+Hancock lived in Montgomery, Alabama.
+He was married to Jean; they had two children.

+He died from amyotrophic lateral sclerosis (ALS) on December 12, 2024, at the age of 71.